Sixth Generation

 John and Isabella Fretwell, produced ten children - seven sons and three daughters.
 Through circumstances (refer to Fifth Generation) the main Fretwell line was continued through William Fretwell, the ninth child.

-There is also some further, though sparse, information on the Hoylandswaine branch of the Fretwells, provided mainly by Chris Bradley, whose help is much appreciated.
+There is also some further, though sparse, information on the Hoylandswaine branch of the Fretwells, provided mainly by the late Chris Bradley, whose help was much appreciated.

 Referring back to the offspring of John and Isabella Fretwell, I have a particular interest in what happened to the three daughters who survived to adulthood, married and had families of their own.
 These women - Mary, Isabella and Ann Fretwell - have been briefly mentioned in the Fifth Generation, but they, and more particularly, their descendants are dealt with more fully in a separate section of this website - Fretwell Offshoots.